MiguelSperle/MiguelSperle/README.md

 ## Hello!
 Welcome to my profile

 I am a Backend Developer focused on continuously expanding my knowledge.
-I believe that growth and continuous learning are essential for our development.
+I believe that growth and continuous learning are essential for our development as human beings.
 I value collaboration and knowledge sharing with the community; I hope you like it!

 **My skills:**